ThalesGroup/WebTreeView/README.md

 The Excel file already contains a working example.

-The resulting HTML file can be displayed in Thales Wiki (with the help of the Html-bobswift object).

 ## Usage

-Git clone the repository or download TreeSample.xlsm and WebViewTemplate.html.
+1. Git clone the repository or download TreeSample.xlsm and WebViewTemplate.html.

-Open TreeSample.xlsm in Excel\
+2. Open TreeSample.xlsm in Excel
-Enable Macros\
+3. Enable Macros\
 !!!!!!!
 IT IS BAD SECURITY PRACTICE TO EXECUTE EXCEL MACROS FROM SOURCES YOU DON'T TRUST !!!!!!\
 !!!!!!!
-PLEASE READ SECURITY.md FOR DETAILS !!!!!!!!\
+PLEASE READ SECURITY.md FOR DETAILS !!!!!!!!
-Click on "Generate HTML" in the "Attack Paths" tab\
+4. Click on "Generate HTML" in the "Attack Paths" tab
-Open the WebView.html file in your favorite browser
+5. Open the WebView.html file in your favorite browser

 In the HTML file, the Zoom level hides and shows the different tree levels.\
 The Recursive priority checkbox calculates and show the max priority of its children elements.